ParetoSecurity/pareto-mac/README.md

-# Automatically audit your Mac for basic security hygiene.
+# Automatically audit your Mac for basic security hygiene

 The simplest security is the most important.
 80% of hacks are caused by 20% of common preventable mistakes.
 Pareto Security is a Menu Bar app that quietly runs in the background and reminds you if you forget to enable your firewall, disk encryption and similar basic security hygiene tasks.